 Prescription level compression: 40 – 50 mmHg

-- These venous diseases include acute swelling of the leg or ankle, chronic vein insufficiency, deep vein thrombosis, and varicose veins
+- Prescribed for venous diseases that are very serious, including acute swelling of the leg or ankle, chronic vein insufficiency, deep vein thrombosis, and varicose veins.

-To get the right size, use a measuring tape to measure the area around your ankle, known as your ankle’s circumference.
+To get the right size, use a measuring tape to measure your thigh circumference, leg length, calf circumference and ankle circumference.

 How to Measure Knee Highs Support Hosiery

-- Measure around your ankle at the narrowest point
+- Measure around the ankle at its narrowest point.

-- Measure around the widest part of your calf
+- Measure around the widest part of the calf.

 How to Measure Thigh High and Pantyhose